 - Learn to properly take notes or highlight text to call out the important points.

 - Look up words you don’t know to increase vocabulary and understanding.

 - Try the SQ3R method of survey, question, read, recite and review.

-- Tutors are available to help improve reading comprehension for testing and schoolwork.
+- If needed, use tutors to help improve reading comprehension for testing and schoolwork.